DipityBV/frontender.docs/documentation/blueprints.md

 Controls are only used inside Frontender Desktop and are not included in the page

 ### Syntax
 Example of a very basic bilingual blueprint.
-The `frontender` value will be automatically filled by Frontender when the page is saved.
+The `frontender` value will be automatically filled by Frontender once the page is saved.
 ```JSON
 {
     "frontender": null,